 Yes we do accept Medicare.
 Please have your birth date and medicare number ready when you call to make your first appointment, so we can check your benefits for you!

 An initial evaluation is one hour (approx) of comprehensive evaluation and treatment; more complex cases may require more time and that can be discussed and appropriately scheduled.
 This is one on one time and attention from your physical therapist!
-The fee is $160.00 dollars for each hour.
+The fee to the patient is $190 for each hour.

-A one hour treatment is 160.00 dollars, and in Midtown Manhattan the cost is $250.00 per session.
-We can sometimes offer a package (10 visits) which includes a complimentary session.
+The fee to the patient is $190 for each hour, We can sometimes offer a package (10 visits) which includes a complimentary session.
 Please ask.

 Treatments are one hour long.
 This includes discussion / education towards identifying and helping you reach your health goals.
 It also includes myofascial release and whatever other skilled treatment is needed, including exercise and/or progression of the home program.
 It would be beneficial to arrive at least 5 minutes early to get yourself settled in your room.
 In our office you also will not need to worry about signing in and waiting.
 Your appointment time is yours and is specifically set aside for you to have a full hour with the therapist at the time you requested.
 After treatment you may feel very relaxed and enjoy the bonus of some moist heat or down time in the room if you desire, we won’t rush you out!